Police Officer’s Bullet Killed Hofstra University Student

 “He's still got the gun to our victim's head,” Nassau County Homicide Squad Police Lieutenant John Azzata explained.
 “Eventually menaces our police officer, points his gun at the police officer and at that point, the police officer fires several rounds.”

-The officer, a 12 year decorated veteran of this department who served more than 7 years with the NYPD, fired eight shots.
+The officer, who is described as “highly decorated,” fired eight shots.
 Seven of them hit Smith, but the eighth bullet hit Rebello in the head.
 Both were killed.

 The officer is currently on sick leave.